 Any agreement with an engineer, a contractor, or any other party should be in writing with the complete rights and obligations of each party clearly set out.
-Negotiating and writing design and construction contracts require legal skill, and such agreements (while still in early-draft form) should be sent to the Volunteer Operations staff for review unless the chapter or council uses legal counsel skilled in such work for that review.
+Negotiating and writing design and construction contracts require legal skill, and such agreements (while still in early-draft form) should be sent to the Engagement or Legal staff for review.
 As indicated in Section II above, some kinds of proposed contracts require review and approval of the national staff even if the chapter or council uses its own legal counsel to prepare or negotiate the proposed contract.